Reimagining Business Structures

 Collaborative and experiential learning modules

-Project design, management & evaluation
+Project design, implementation & evaluation

 Each business is unique and requires different support to thrive.
 All my work is highly customized, evidence based, and rooted in justice-orientated, nature-based practices that improve workplace culture.
 While each working roadmap is different, there are some common practices I do with most clients.